patacongo/Pascal/doc/PascalNotes.md

 ### Compiler

 The Pascal compiler is a single pass compiler that targets a 16-bit P-Code stack machine.
-It accepts a as Pascal source file as input and generates an unoptimized, P-Code object file with the extension `.o1`.
+It accepts as input a Pascal source file with the extension `.pas` and generates a temporary, unoptimized, P-Code object file with the extension `.o1`.
 This code is not suitable for execution:  The code is non-optimal and contains unresolved label references.
 It is not in a format that can be loaded for execution.
 The optimizer and the linker will address these issues as described below.

     USAGE:
       pascal [options] <program-filename>